-How well does the almost universal Agile practice of “built and see if they come” serve us (as developers, as customers)?
+How well does the almost universal Agile practice of “build it and see if they come” serve us (as developers, as customers)?

 I suggest it’s time to rethink our belief that customers (and developers, for the most part) “don’t know what they want until they see it”.

-My late, great colleague and friend Grant Rule used to refer to the practice, common in the Agile domain, of building something to see if the customer likes it as “random walks through the problems-solution space”.
+My late, great colleague and friend Grant Rule used to refer to the practice, common in the Agile domain, of building (a portion of) something to see if the customer likes it as “random walks through the problems-solution space”.

 Quality Demands Requirements